The Pulpit Truth

 Vestavia Hills Pastor Launches Four-Part Series on Public Indecency; Cites Vulcan Statue as 'The Most Visible Symbol of Birmingham's Moral Compromise'

-Rev. Philip Dorsey of Calvary Ridge Fellowship says the 56-foot iron deity has faced the wrong direction for 90 years.
+Rev. Phillip Doring of Calvary Ridge Fellowship says the 56-foot iron deity has faced the wrong direction for 90 years.
 His congregation agrees it is time to say something.

-VESTAVIA HILLS, Ala. — Rev. Philip Dorsey, senior pastor of Calvary Ridge Fellowship, delivered the first installment of a four-part sermon series Sunday addressing what he described as "the open and ongoing affront to Christian decency represented by the Vulcan statue," which has displayed its unclothed posterior toward the residential communities south of Red Mountain since 1939.
+VESTAVIA HILLS, Ala. — Rev. Phillip Doring, senior pastor of Calvary Ridge Fellowship, delivered the first installment of a four-part sermon series Sunday addressing what he described as "the open and ongoing affront to Christian decency represented by the Vulcan statue," which has displayed its unclothed posterior toward the residential communities south of Red Mountain since 1939.

 The Vulcan statue, located atop Red Mountain on the southern edge of Birmingham, was constructed for the 1904 St. Louis World's Fair to represent the city's iron and steel industry.
 It depicts Vulcan, the Roman god of fire and the forge.
 The statue was returned to Birmingham following the fair and installed on its current pedestal in 1939.
 At 56 feet, it is the largest cast iron statue in the world.